HRGV/phyloFlash/README.md

 [Conda](https://conda.io/docs/) is a package manager that will also install dependencies that are required if you don't have them already.

 phyloFlash is distributed through the [Bioconda](http://bioconda.github.io/) channel on Conda.

 According to the [Conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), it is recommended to install all packages at the same time to avoid dependency conflicts, and to create new environments instead of installing to the base environment.

+We also recommend using [Mamba](https://mamba.readthedocs.io/en/latest/) as a drop-in substitute for Conda.
+It implements a more effective dependency solver and is also the default Conda frontend for the pipeline managers Snakemake.
+Conda sometimes fails to solve the environment, and in these cases Mamba usually works.

 ```bash
 # If you haven't set up Bioconda already